 A positive approach to everything you do.

-It’s not about that unhealthy optimism when you keep smiling and saying that everything’s fine, while your project sinks.
-It’s about your emotional intelligence and mindfulness as a specialist, ready to get your hands dirty to understand the cause of the problem and focus on its solution, not on whom to blame.
+It’s not about that unhealthy optimism when you keep smiling and saying that everything’s fine while your project sinks.
+Instead, it’s about your emotional intelligence and mindfulness as a specialist, ready to get your hands dirty to understand the cause of the problem and focus on its solution, not on whom to blame.

 5) Communication Management